Phil contacted us in April 2015 to discuss the possibility of a front door refurbishment for his 1930’s wooden door.

 To strip paint from fine detail, such as around mouldings on the door, we have to use a heat gun.
 Be very careful not to apply too much heat as you’ll scorch the wood.

-Our grey B&Q heat gun gave up the ghost at about 13 months, shockingly, so I invested in a DeWalt one.
+Our grey B&Q one gave up the ghost at about 13 months, shockingly, so I invested in an 1800w DeWalt heat gun.
 We’re not using it every day so it should last a few years.
 At £50, one job would be enough.

 After stripping a dozen coats of old paint from the door in varying colours, we give it a good sand.
 We find that holes have been filled with cheap internal filler so this is dug out and all blown off with compressed air.